tumanob/Lib.KG/wp-content/plugins/wp-sitemap-page/readme.txt

 Donate link: http://www.infowebmaster.fr/dons.php
 Tags: sitemap, generator, page list, site map, html sitemap, sitemap generator, dynamic sitemap, seo Requires at least: 3.0
-Tested up to: 4.0.0
+Tested up to: 4.1.0
-Stable tag: 1.3.0
+Stable tag: 1.5.3
 License: GPLv2 or later

-Add a sitemap on one any of your page using the simple shortcode [wp_sitemap_page].
+Add a sitemap on any of your page using the simple shortcode [wp_sitemap_page].
 Improve the SEO and navigation of your website.

 == Description ==